bozsahin/thebench/README.md

 <code>./bench.sh reset python3.141519</code>

 to change to that python.
-It will make sure its <code>pip</code> library manager is installed and refreshes the bench libraries for that python.
+It will make sure its <code>pip</code> library manager is installed and refreshes TheBench libraries for that python.

 If you've done python upgrades a few times, you will see in <code>~/.bashrc</code> file multiple definitions of the alias <code>bench</code>.